Not Accepting Guests

 I take pleasure in sharing my limited knowledge of Iran and its main language with you.
 If your English is worse than mine, I will be glad to help you with that as well (I used to organize a weekly meeting in Tehran and give free English lessons).
 I am also the moderator of "Tehran English Teachers" group on this website:

 I have also created a group for sharing our books:

 And also one for sharing tour guiding experience in Tehran:

-I can help you with English, Persian or some Turkish.
+I can help you with English, Persian or some Turkish and Arabic.
 I can also tell you all about my life, traveling and CS experiences.

 Afghanistan, Armenia, Azerbaijan, Canada, Cyprus, Georgia, India, Iran, Iraq, Mexico, Turkey, United Arab Emirates